Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 - Sitting just above L-band is the **S-band** which has some interesting things to receive as well!
 It requires some different strategies for reception due to amplifiers being difficult to come by, with the most popular method being modding an [MMDS](https://en.wikipedia.org/wiki/Multichannel_multipoint_distribution_service) downconverter to be possible to screw it onto a helix.
 This band contains full orbit NOAA POES imagery via GAC as well as sun imagery thanks to PROBA-2 and Hinode.

 - Another interesting and not very hard to receive band to look at is the **C-band** which offers several rebroadcasts that contain combined data from various satellites.
 The most notable ones are GeoNetCast, EuMetCast Africa (Receivable in Europe as well), and HimawariCast.
-> Please note that I call this band 'easy' because C-band LNBs paired with appropriately sized dishes are commercially available and very easily sourcable in **English speaking countries**.
+> Please note that I call this band 'easy' because C-band LNBs paired with appropriately sized dishes are commercially available and very easily sourcable in **English-speaking countries**.
 Places where C-band TV wasn't developed will have a significantly harder time receiving this band.

 - If you're in for easy reception, the road ends here for the time being. ***BUT*** if you: